akoskm/react-crash-course/README.md

  - get working on a React codebase in your company, even if you never used React before
  - learn the basics of React and build up on this knowledge to increase your skillset and worth

+## Who is this course for?

+This course is for people who are interested in Web Technologies, want to build fast web apps with the most popular UI library.

+### Required Knowledge
+ - Basic HTML
+ - Basic JavaScript

+## Who is this course not for

+People who already know the basics of React, like handling events, using state, props and basic hooks.

 ## Isn't react.dev enough?

 React has an amazing documentation–I use it more often than you think.